|

 tanks are the prime suspect.[14]
 Boring logs from the area confirm

+these reports (see table 2).
 Water from the landfill is contaminated with heavy metals, polyaromatic

 hydrocarbons (PAH), polychlorinated biphenyls (PCB), pesticides,